Deposit and Rent Arrears: Can the Landlord Offset This?

 • Use the deposit as an advance on future rent.

-• Automatically set off the last month's rent, unless this has been expressly agreed in writing.
+• Automatically offset the last month's rent, unless this has been expressly agreed in writing.

 • Withhold the entire deposit, when the rent arrears are lower than the deposit.